-- Begin by first choosing your desired MIG wire based on what you're welding.
-Then ensure that you have paired the selected wire to the correct torch tip, torch liner, and drive roller. - To change the drive roller, start by loosening the tensioner knob by twisting it anti-clockwise.
-Then pull it towards you so that the knob clears the Upper Roller Assembly.
+- 1. Begin by first choosing your desired MIG wire based on what you're welding.
+Then ensure that you have paired the selected wire to the correct torch tip, torch liner, and drive roller. - 2.
+To change the drive rollers, start by loosening the tensioner knob by twisting it anti-clockwise.
+Then pull it towards you so that the knob clears the upper roller assembly.

-- 3. Lift the Upper Drive Roller Assembly up and out of the way.
-Then, loosen and remove the drive roller retaining nut by spinning it anti-clockwise. - 4.
-You now have access to the drive roller.
-When reinstalling, ensure you line up the key slot.
+- 3. Lift the upper drive roller assembly up and out of the way.
+Then, loosen and remove the drive roller retaining nuts by spinning them anti-clockwise.
+Do this for both assemblies. - 4.
+You now have access to the drive rollers.
+When reinstalling your desired drive rollers, ensure you line up the key slot on each assembly.